-Cove Gold Project, Nevada
+Cove Gold Project - Helen Zone, Nevada

-During the quarter ended May 31, 2010, and through the date of this document the Company submitted permit applications to the Bureau of Land Management and the Nevada Department of Environmental Protection, which if granted, will allow the Company to proceed with the Cove, Helen underground program.
+During the eight months from March 1, 2010 through the date of this report, the Company submitted permit applications to the Bureau of Land Management and the Nevada Department of Environmental Protection.
+These permits if granted, will allow the Company to proceed with the Cove, Helen underground program.

-Next steps at the Cove Gold Project include continuing the environmental permitting process in order to construct a ramp from the side of the existing open pit to access the underground Helen Zone.
+Next steps at the Cove Gold Project - Helen Zone include construction of a ramp from the side of the existing open pit to access the underground Helen Zone.
 This will be followed by underground in-fill drilling and bulk sampling.